 - fresh shrimp

 Flounder are ambush hunters – like pit viper snakes, just lying in wait most times.
 They stay on the ocean bottom in shallow areas, burying themselves in the sand and leaving just their eyes exposed.
 When a fish comes close, they are capable of fast bursts of speed to grab their prey.
-Flounders eat just about any small fish or crustacean.
-Baitfish of all kinds frequently fall prey to flounder as well as crabs of a range of sizes.
-Flounder seem to prefer soft fish flesh, so baitfish are a primary target.
+They eat just about any small fish or crustacean.
+Baitfish of all kinds frequently fall prey to flounder fish as well as crabs of a range of sizes.
+They seem to prefer soft fish flesh, so baitfish are a primary target.
 You can catch them with shrimp (of course).

-Personally, I think the best bait for flounder is a soft baitfish dragged along the bottom in sand.
+Personally, I think the best bait is a soft baitfish dragged along the bottom in sand.
 Next up would be a shrimp – shell on or off.
 Finally, they’ll definitely eat mud crabs!
 Find the small brown mud crabs on the flats where the oyster shells are.
 Any size works.
 You can also use cut-bait for flounder, strips of just about any fish works, including shark.

-How to Catch Flounder—Techniques
+How to Catch them—Techniques

 From a Small Boat – Kayak, Canoe